benwoo1110/testcase-maker/README.md

 ## About
 **\*\*NOTE:  The library is a work-in-progress, there may be breaking changes.**

 When creating competitive programming challenges, we will also need to create testcases.
-These testcases mey be very large with millions of numbers, which makes it near impossible to do manually.
+These testcases may be very large with millions of numbers, which makes it near impossible to do manually.
 This library will allow you to automatic this process.
 It provides an intuitive API to build, generate and validate testcases.

 #### **Testcase Maker** aims to be: